 As at 31 December 2005, two venture subsidiaries were classified as held for sale; Upperpoint Distribution Limited and Taverner Hotel Group Pty Ltd. The sale of these venture subsidiaries was completed in the 2006 half year.
-In addition, two additional venture subsidiaries of the PAC with-profits fund were disposed of during the period, namely Orefi and Aperio Group Pty Ltd. Total cash consideration received was £93m.
-Goodwill of £44m and cash and cash equivalents of £13m were disposed of.
+In addition, two additional venture subsidiaries of the PAC with-profits fund were disposed of during the period, namely Orefi and Aperio Group Pty Ltd. Total cash consideration received was £93 million.
+Goodwill of £44 million and cash and cash equivalents of £13 million were disposed of.
 There are no venture subsidiaries classified as held for sale at 30 June 2006.

-K Bulk annuity reinsurance from the Scottish Amicable Insurance Fund to Prudential Retirement Income Limited
+K. Bulk annuity reinsurance from the Scottish Amicable Insurance Fund (SAIF) to Prudential Retirement Income Limited (PRIL)

-In June 2006 Prudential Retirement Income Limited (PRIL), a shareholder-backed subsidiary of the Company, entered into a bulk annuity reinsurance arrangement with the Scottish Amicable Insurance Fund (SAIF) for the reinsurance of non-profit immediate pension annuity liabilities with a premium of £592m.
+In June 2006, PRIL, a shareholder-backed subsidiary of the Company, entered into a bulk annuity reinsurance arrangement with the SAIF for the reinsurance of non-profit immediate pension annuity liabilities with a premium of £592 million.
 SAIF is a closed ring-fenced sub-fund of the PAC long-term fund, established by a Court approved Scheme of Arrangement in 1997, which is solely for the benefit of SAIF policyholders.
 As explained in the notes to the tables for the supplementary transaction measure of new business, the economic substance of the arrangement is a transfer of risks and rewards attaching to this business from SAIF policyholders to Prudential shareholders.
 Accordingly, for the purpose of those tables the reinsurance transaction has been recorded as 'new business'.
 For Group reporting purposes the amounts recorded by SAIF and PRIL for the premium are eliminated on consolidation.

-L UK restructuring costs
+L. UK restructuring costs

-On 1 December 2005 the Company announced an initiative for UK Insurance Operations to work more closely with Egg and M&G and in the process facilitate the realisation of substantial annualised pre-tax cost savings and opportunities for revenue synergies.
-The one-off restructuring cost of achieving the savings was estimated to be £50m.
-As at 30 June 2006 £17m of cost to shareholder-backed operations had been incurred.
+On 1 December 2005, the Company announced an initiative for UK insurance operations to work more closely with Egg and M&G and in the process facilitate the realisation of substantial annualised pre-tax cost savings and opportunities for revenue synergies.
+The one-off restructuring cost of achieving the savings was estimated to be £50 million.
+As at 30 June 2006, £17 million of cost to shareholder-backed

-In the first half of 2006 the level of current and projected restructuring activity has increased as a result of an end to end review of the UK business, which is in progress, that is aimed at reducing the overall cost base.
-The total cost of implementing this and the previously announced restructuring (as noted above) is estimated at £110m to be incurred in 2006 and 2007, of which £70m is anticipated to be born by the shareholder-backed UK Insurance Operations and Egg and £40m by the PAC withprofits fund.
+In the first half of 2006, the level of current and projected restructuring activity has increased as a result of an end to end review of the UK business, which is in progress, that is aimed at reducing the overall cost base.
+The total cost of implementing this and the previously announced restructuring (as noted above) is estimated at £110 million to be incurred in 2006 and 2007, of which £70 million is anticipated to be borne by the shareholder-backed UK insurance operations and Egg and £40 million by the PAC with-profits fund.

-M Effect of adoption of IAS 32, IAS 39, and IFRS 4
+M. Effect of adoption of IAS 32, IAS 39, and IFRS 4